 Christopher Kuhlman, PhD, DABT, CIH

-Dr. Christopher Kuhlman is board certified toxicologist (DABT) with experience in the fields of occupational toxicology, environmental toxicology, industrial hygiene, and human health risk assessment.
-He is a Project Toxicologist at CTEH®.
+Dr. Christopher Kuhlman is a board-certified toxicologist (DABT) and industrial hygienist (CIH) with experience in the fields of occupational toxicology, environmental toxicology, industrial hygiene, and human health risk assessment.
 Dr. Kuhlman’s background includes a B.S. in Biochemistry from The University of California, Los Angeles (UCLA), with coursework focusing on physiology, chemistry, atmospheric and oceanic science, and microbiology.
-Upon graduation from UCLA, he worked at Bachem Americas, Inc. in Torrance, California as a Research and Development Chemist.
-In a good laboratory practice (GLP) environment, he was involved in the synthesis and purification of active pharmaceutical ingredients.
-His work experience triggered an interest in the mechanism of action and toxicity of pharmaceuticals; which is why he moved to pursue a Ph.D. in the field of Pharmacology and Toxicology from The University of Arizona.
-His graduate research investigated renal- and hematopoietic-tissue proteins targeted by the reactive electrophilic metabolites of benzene and endogenous lipid electrophiles formed as a consequence of elevated oxidative stress.
-Upon extracting the bone marrow of rodents treated with benzene metabolites, he used state-of-the-art proteomics technologies to identify amino acid modifications on proteins associated with genomic stability, protein folding, and metabolism.
+He pursued a Ph.D. in the field of Pharmacology and Toxicology from The University of Arizona where he investigated renal- and hematopoietic-tissue proteins targeted by reactive metabolites of benzene and endogenous lipid electrophiles formed as a consequence of elevated oxidative stress.
+He used state-of-the-art proteomics technologies to identify amino acid modifications on proteins associated with genomic stability, protein folding, and metabolism.

 Past or Current Professional Affiliations